vcrncalo/TSE-Telecommunications-Software-Engineering./README.md

 ### Doxyfile

 A **Doxyfile** is Doxygen's configuration file, controlling the documentation generation process.
 It specifies settings such as input files, output directories, and documentation style.
+Doxyfile can be generated with: `doxygen -g Doxyfile`, and it can later be edited with a text editor, such as vim with: `vim Doxyfile`.

 #### Key Doxyfile Settings